amperka/raspberry_support/README.md

 ## 16. Torrents

-Theese are the movies that are distributed via [CC (Creative Commons) license](https://creativecommons.org/licenses/by/4.0).
+There are the movies that are distributed via [CC (Creative Commons) license](https://creativecommons.org/licenses/by/4.0).
 That means, that one can share and modify these materials in any way.
 You only have to give a credit to the original authors.
+Here is one of those:

 - ["BIG BUCK BUNNY"](http://raspberry.amperka.com/Big_Buck_Bunny_1080p.torrent) — a funny Blender Foundation movie about a big bunny seeking peace and quiet.
 Use .mp4 file.